 UCI Libraries collaborates with faculty and instructors from nearly all departments to support students in gaining information literacy and research skills.
 Each quarter, the library teaches thousands of students in several hundred instruction sessions and workshops.
-The following guidelines outline best practices for making your session as productive as possible.

-2. Communicate your goals with your librarian before the library session.
+1. Communicate your goals with your librarian.